Many people spend more time deciding which kind of car to buy than which kind of career to pursue.

 You are also able to sort occupations based on how much education is required (i.e., look at what requires an associate’s, bachelor’s, or beyond).

-California Career Zone: Once you have completed the three assessments on this website (www.cacareerzone.org), go to the homepage and click on Grow.
-Then click on Portfolio Summary Report.
+Once you have completed the three assessments, go to the homepage and click Grow, then click Portfolio Summary Report.
 You will see a summary of each of the evaluations you took.
 Read this information carefully.
 Below the score summaries, you will see occupational matches.
 Each match is a link to a page with descriptive information about that occupation.

-O*NET: From the ONET Interest Profiler, you will automatically, upon completing the Profiler, be able to see occupation descriptions both in a shorter or summary format (MyNextMove) and in highly detailed form (ONET: www.onetonline.org)
+From the O*NET Interest Profiler, you will automatically, upon completing the Profiler, be able to see occupation descriptions both in a shorter or summary format (MyNextMove) and in highly detailed form.

 You also need to look at Labor Market Information (LMI) for careers you have identified.
 How strong is the demand for this occupation?